 Welcome to the Longstanton Ward page, covering the parishes of Longstanton and Oakington & Westwick.

-Sarah Cheung Johnson
+Sarah Cheung Johnson (District Councillor)

 You can also get in touch with any of our main South Cambs contacts found here.